1. Help Center

 Shortens or lengthens an existing pause when applied to a punctuation block in your script.

-Currently, the pause cue only allows you to adjust existing pauses within your script.
-These pauses naturally happen at punctuation marks like commas, periods, and dashes.
+The pause cue only allows you to adjust existing pauses within your script.
+These pauses naturally occur at punctuation marks like commas, periods, and dashes.
 The Pause cue will let you change the length of those natural pauses.
-However, if you want to add new pauses to your script, we still recommend manually inserting additional punctuation into your script for best results.
+However, if you want to add new pauses, we still recommend manually inserting additional punctuation for best results.

 Once you add cues to your script, the selected text will show a colored underline that corresponds to the same colored cue.
 These underlines will remain unless the cue is removed.